rowcased/rowcased.github.io/alternate_page.md

 ### 2. Translations

 Codewars supports over 40 programming languages.
 A kata might have a version available in any number of these languages.
-As part of my study of the C language, I started publishing translations of kata I had previously solved in Python.
-These translations are peer-reviewed.
-A moderator who is knowledgable in that language checks the work for errors.
-Once all issues are fixed by the translator, the moderator then can approve the translation for use on the website.
-Most of the translations I wrote were approved, (some have just not been noticed, or the kata author in inactive).
-These 117 translations have been solved by users over 5,000 times overall.
-Currently, my translations amount to about 15% of the total kata on the Codewars website that have a version to solve in the C language.
+As part of my study of the C language, I started publishing translations of kata I had previously solved in Python into C for use on the website.
+Translations are peer-reviewed by a moderator knowledgable in the language.
+Once any issues are fixed by the translator, the moderator may approve the translation for use on the website.
+My 117 translations amount to about 18% of the total approved C kata on the site and have been collectively solved over 5,000 times worldwide.

 Here is a list of my approved [C Translations](/C_translations) currently active on the website.